-In 2014, driving for French team DAMS, Jolyon claimed the GP2 title in dominant fashion, breaking the record for the most points scored in a season (256) and the most consecutive points finishes (19), to become the first Briton since Lewis Hamilton in 2006 to win the F1 feeder series.
+In 2014, driving for French team DAMS, Jolyon claimed the GP2 title in dominant fashion, breaking the then-record for the most points scored in a season (256) and the most consecutive points finishes (19), to become the first Briton since Lewis Hamilton in 2006 to win the F1 feeder series.
 He qualified on the front row seven times, won four races (at Bahrain, Monaco, Monza and Sochi) and secured an additional eight podium placings to win the championship with three races to spare.
 He then spent a season as third and reserve drive for Lotus F1 Team before it became Renault Sport F1 Team the following year, with Jolyon promoted to a full race driver with the outfit after impressing throughout 2015.

 Prior to GP2, Jolyon enjoyed an outstanding season in the 2010 FIA Formula 2 Championship where he finished runner-up after dominating the first half of the campaign.
 He pushed eventual champion Dean Stoneman all the way until the final round of the season, scoring five wins, 10 podiums and five pole positions.

 It’s been an extremely challenging season and I’ve been through a lot in the last three years, but it’s been a tremendous journey overall with the team.
 I can look back proudly at the performance in the second half of last season, my first point in Malaysia and of course reaching a career high of sixth place in Singapore this year.
 I wish the team all the best for the future.

 2014 GP2 Series - CHAMPION with four wins, eight further podiums, series record of 256 points and 19 consecutive points finishes.

 2013 GP2 Series - 7th overall with 2 wins, 1 further podium, 1 pole position, 12 top 10 finishes